hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/01_Out_Of_The_Box_Sources_And_Sinks/13_File_Writer.md

 File Writer is a sink which writes all items to a local file on each member.
 Result of `toStringF` function will be written to the file followed by a platform-specific line separator.
+Files are named with an integer number starting from 0, which is unique cluster-wide.

 The same pathname must be available for writing on all nodes.
 The file on each node will contain part of the data processed